catb0t/sidef-book/syntax_and_semantics/constants.md

 say White             # prints: 1
 ```

-Alternatively, we have the possibility for specifying an initial value, which will get incremented after each declaration, by calling the method `.inc()`.
+Alternatively, we have the possibility for specifying an initial value, which will get incremented after each declaration, by calling the method `.inc()` / `++`.

 ```ruby
 enum |α="a", β|